rzhong03/gomoku_with_random_delete/README.md

 ```python
 Please input the training size: 6
 ```
-The result will save to this folder automatically.# gomoku_with_random_delete
+The result will save to this folder automatically.